joinpursuit/8-0-quiz-questions-project/questions/git.md

 **Q:** How does one unstage files?
 And why would we use this command?

-> A: "git rm --cached" unstages files after "git add", it is useful to undo changes to your local repositories.
+> A: "git rm --cached" unstages files after "git add", it is useful to undo changes to your local repositories.q

 ---